DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Selecting a camera for filmmaking can be difficult.
-As independent filmmakers, it can be daunting to see the large variety of options available, and sometimes the differences between cameras can be so minute it’s difficult to know what you’re looking at.
+As independent filmmakers, it can be daunting to see the large variety of options available.
+Sometimes the differences between cameras can be so minute it’s difficult to know what you’re looking at.

-If you’re new to the world of filmmaking, you may be a bit vague on the differences between cameras for video and cameras for stills.
-In the next section, I will briefly explain these, however, if you already know how these cameras differ feel free to skip to our list of the 10 best video cameras.
+If you’re new to filmmaking, you may be a bit vague on the differences between cameras for video and stills.
+In the next section, I will briefly explain these, however, if you already know how these cameras differ, feel free to skip to our list of the ten best video cameras.

 Many DSLRs and mirrorless cameras have the option to record great video, often with 4k capabilities, so you may be wondering what the benefit of having a dedicated video camera is.

-Between cameras, there are a variety of differences, but a large strength of video cameras is in their codecs.
-Using regular DSLRs you can typically take photos in RAW.
+There are various differences between cameras, but a large strength of video cameras is in their codecs.
+Using regular DSLRs, you can typically take photos in RAW.
 Essentially this is the highest quality format to capture photos and retains the most information.

-Some of these cameras have impressive features that uniquely help video as well such as internal stabilization, mini XLR input, and the ability to embed custom LUTS.
+Some of these cameras have impressive features that uniquely help video, such as internal stabilization, mini XLR input, and the ability to embed custom LUTS.
 All that to say, if you are a dedicated filmmaker, a camera specifically designed for video can offer you plenty to work with.

 The 10 Best Digital Video Cameras

-There are many different cameras that are able to capture amazing video, so selecting the top 10 is difficult.
+Many cameras can capture amazing video, so selecting the top 10 is difficult.
 Additionally, many of these cameras vary from mirrorless to dedicated cinema cameras.

-Therefore, selecting the one that is best for you requires understanding the types of projects you will be working on and your resources.
+Therefore, selecting the best one for you requires understanding the projects you will be working on and your resources.
 While some of these cameras are amazing, the ultimate look and feel of any film project depend on a lot more than the camera itself.

-That said, any camera from the following list will assuredly help you with capturing high quality and professional-grade footage.
+That said, any camera from the following list will help you capture high-quality and professional-grade footage.